 -You misread the result (1 in 4 women are said to misread traditional pregnancy tests).

 If you think you may be pregnant or are experiencing symptoms of pregnancy and get a negative pregnancy test result, it’s best to test again in around a week.
-If the second test is negative, but symptoms persist (including missed periods), you might consider seeing your health care provider.
+If the second test is negative, but symptoms persist (including missed periods), it’s time to consider seeing your healthcare provider.
 In the meantime, you might also find our page on missed periods with a negative test helpful.

-False-positive pregnancy tests are far less common because a true false positive result (not a misread test) is harder to obtain, but they can happen.
-As an example, in the substantial equivalence laboratory report for First Response’s Gold Digital Pregnancy Test, which included 575 tests, only .18% (a single test) yielded a false-positive.
-These tests feature an easy-to-read digital result screen that shows a plus sign and yes for positive results or minus sign and no for negative results.
+True false-positive pregnancy test results, meaning the test result is read properly, are far less common than false-negative results, but they can happen.
+As an example, in the substantial equivalence laboratory report for First Response’s Gold Digital Pregnancy Test, which included 575 tests, only .18% (a single test) yielded a false-positive result.
+These pregnancy tests feature an easy-to-read digital result screen that shows a plus sign and yes for positive results or minus sign and no for negative results.
 In the review, 98% of test-takers read their test result correctly, meaning the .18% is a fair representation of the prevalence of real false-positive test results.

 -You misread the result.
 Some tests will leave a very faint line as the urine passes the test indicator window that can appear to make the test positive.
 Tests that come back with very faint results should be re-done in a few days to a week.